Business owners hire us for many reasons — the services described below are just a few common scenarios.

 Most of our business planning meetings end with us recommending that you follow-up with your accountant to make sure that we are on the same page.
 This step is designed to give confidence that we’ve developed a solid plan that supports your future goals.

-For more than 30 years, attorney Jim Clymer has assisted businesses with commercial transactions including:
+For more than 30 years, attorney Jim Clymer has assisted businesses in Lancaster County with commercial transactions including:

 Our business law attorneys handle contract disputes ranging from disagreements over construction contracts or agreements to purchase real estate.